boytchev/suica/docs/user-guide.md

 #### Perspective camera projection

 Property and command.
-Sets a perspective camera projectsion.
+Sets a perspective camera projection.
 Objects further away appear smaller.
 The perspective is defined by three numbers &ndash; *near* distance , *far* distance  and *field of view* angle.